PoisotLab/MetawebTransferLearning/outline.md

 The decomposition into left/right subspaces is unique, represents latent traits for resp. outgoing and incoming edges, and can be used to predict interactions.
-Predator traits on the one side and prey on the other
+Predator traits on the one side and prey (vulnerability traits) on the other

- *Selecting the rank:*
+ *Selecting the rank:* mention the elbow method here ?
+Used to determine the number of clusters.

 *Network embedding:* We extracted the left and right subspaces of a rank-5 *t-SVD* of the European mammals metaweb.
 When